cozy/cozy.github.io/src/references/git-flow.md

+---
-# Our Front-End Git Flow
+title: Our Front-End Git Flow
+---

 We recommand to use the following git flow for our applications and konnectors.